peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Return Value:</b>

-A message object if this object's content type is "message/rfc822", "message/news", or "message/global", or null otherwise.
+A message object if this object's content type is "message/rfc822", message/news", or "message/global", or null otherwise.

 ### GetDate

     public int[] GetDate();

-Gets the date and time extracted from this message's Date header field (the value of which is found as though GetHeader("date") were called).
-See**PeterO.Mail.MailDateTime.ParseDateString(System.String,System.Boolean)** for more information on the format of the date-time array returned by this method.
+Gets the date and time extracted from this message's Date header field the value of which is found as though GetHeader("date") were called).
+See**PeterO.Mail.MailDateTime.ParseDateString(System.String,System.Boolean)**for more information on the format of the date-time array returned by his method.

 <b>Return Value:</b>

 An array containing eight elements.
-Returns null if the Date header doesn't exist, if the Date field is syntactically or semantically invalid, or if the field's year would overflow a 32-bit signed integer.
+Returns null if the Date header oesn't exist, if the Date field is syntactically or semantically invalid, r if the field's year would overflow a 32-bit signed integer.

 ### GetHeader

     public string GetHeader(
         string name);

-Gets the first instance of the header field with the specified name, using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.).
+Gets the first instance of the header field with the specified name, sing a basic case-insensitive comparison.
+(Two strings are equal in such comparison, if they match after converting the basic upper-case letters to Z (U+0041 to U+005A) in both strings to lower case.).

 <b>Parameters:</b>